wcst/style/README.md

 * * *

-  Presentational ids should be `_` underscore separated
+  Presentational classes and ids should be `_` underscore separated
 ```html
 <!-- Nein -->
 <div id="_redbox"></div>